 Provide any further details relevant to your application.
 This section is optional and can be up to 500 words.
-You should not use it to describe additional skills, experiences, or outputs, but you can use it to describe any factors that provide context for the rest of your R4RI (for example, details of career breaks if you wish to disclose them).
+You should not use it to describe additional skills,

 Complete this as a narrative.
 Do not format it like a CV.